Lucie Krell

 Early registration in the daycare or nursery

-Even though it is not mandatory, registering at a daycare center or nursery early on is sensible.
-Especially in towns, there are often long waiting lists.
-Those who want to place their child at a certain time should take care of securing a spot early.
+Although it is not mandatory, registering early for a daycare center or nursery is advisable.
+Especially in cities, there are often long waiting lists.
+If you want to place your child at a specific time, you should arrange a spot early.

-With this checklist, parents keep track of the important official appointments after the birth.
-This ensures that all applications are submitted on time and all support benefits such as maternity protection, parental allowance, and child benefit are applied for promptly.
+With this checklist, parents can keep track of the important official procedures after the birth.
+This ensures that all applications are submitted on time and all support benefits such as maternity leave, parental allowance, and child benefit are applied for promptly.

 Conclusion: Start family life well prepared